The 20 Best Melanoma Doctors Near Me in Chapel Hill, NC

 Offers Telehealth

 I treat a variety of skin conditions and disorders with a particular focus on cutaneous cancers (melanoma, basal, and squamous cell carcinoma).
 I am hoping to increase access to dermatology by expanding our tele-dermatology service.
 I am interested in applying technology in an innovative fashion to dermatology.
 On a personal level, my husband and I are foodies and ever-searching for the best restaurants.
 Dr. Chen is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Familial Atypical Multiple Mole Melanoma Syndrome, Actinic Keratosis, Basal Cell Skin Cancer, and Tissue Biopsy.
+Her top areas of expertise are Melanoma, Familial Atypical Multiple Mole Melanoma Syndrome, Actinic Keratosis, Acne, and Tissue Biopsy.

 John P. Kirkpatrick